doc4d/docs/docs/FormObjects/properties_Entry.md

 For a [4D Write Pro](writeProArea_overview.md) area, the context used by the Writing Tools is the container in which the cursor is located (header, footer, body, or text box) along with the current selection.

 The Writing Tools can also be displayed through the **WritingTools** [standard action](properties_Action.md#standard-action), which can be assigned to a button or a menu item.
-The writing quality and the preservation of [4D Write Pro formulas](../WritePro/managing-formulas.md) can be controlled using the **bestWritingQuality** standard action (see [4D Write Pro standard actions](../WritePro/user-legacy/standard-actions.md)).

 :::note